What is Hemp? We have your answer here.

-China has a $200M industry based upon hemp textiles.
-Europe is utilizing the plant more for its industrial capabilities.
-Hemp for energy has been effectively used for several years to produce bioethanol and biodiesel which is friendlier on the environment that producing corn, sugar beet, or palm oil.
-This plant can thrive in virtually any mild to hot climate.
+China has had a very long history with this fiber of many uses.
+It currently has a $200M industry based upon hemp textiles.
+Europe is also taking note and utilizing the plant more for its industrial capabilities.
+Using hemp for energy has been effectively used for several years to produce bioethanol and biodiesel which is a lot more friendlier on the environment that producing corn, sugar beet, or palm oil.
+This plant can thrive in virtually any mild to hot climate so places it can grow are abundant.
 The plant leaves the soil in a healthier condition than originally found.
 Canada’s hemp commerce has exploded in the previous decade with a continuous demand.
 They have seen sustained growth of 20% annually.
 The majority of this revenue is derived from the United States due to its ban on the plant.

 Video on Hemp